 Projects applying for a Preliminary Reservation of Tax Credits for rehabilitation must submit a Property Condition Assessment (PCA) that is no older than 12 months from Application submittal, accompanied by the proposed scope of work and cost estimate; include schematics if available.
 The PCA must follow the American Society for Testing and Materials (ASTM) E2018 Standard Guide.
 The PCA must be conducted by an unaffiliated third party.
-Only architects, general contractors, engineers, or cost estimators with ASTM training or PCA and/or related experience at a minimum (provide a résumé) can conduct the third-party PCA.
+Only general contractors, engineers, or cost estimators with ASTM training or PCA and/or related experience at a minimum (provide a résumé) can conduct the third-party PCA.

 The assessment must adhere to the ASTM E2018 Standard Guide, which includes a site visit and physical inspection of the interior and exterior of units and structures, building material deficiencies, and material building code violations, as well as an interview with available onsite property management and maintenance personnel to inquire about past repairs/improvements, pending repairs, and existing or chronic physical deficiencies.
-The assessment will include the presence of hazardous materials on the site.